mubashir-73/PERN-Backend/README.md

 A production-ready backend API built with the **PERN Stack** (PostgreSQL, Express/Fastify, React, Node.js).
 This project implements a comprehensive test management and student assessment platform with OAuth integration, role-based access control, and comprehensive database management.

-Currently deployed on **Vercel** with backend on render and database as render postgresql (previously on VPS with Docker orchestration).
+Currently deployed on render and database as render postgresql (previously on VPS with Docker orchestration).

 ---